 This won't be a deal-breaker for those who rely on the unit's voice alerts for their primary source of information.
 But the low-contrast display becomes an issue when using the advanced user preferences.

 The X70 demonstrated excellent radar performance at our Hill/Curve test site.
 It trailed the front-running Max 360 by 25 percent on K band but on the all-important Ka band, I was surprised when the X70 alerted a few feet before the $649 Max 360.
-So did the no-frills Escort Passport S55, commonly sold online for as little as $160.
+Learn more about the Escort Max 360.

 The X70 offers the same great performance and extensive list of features as the departed 8500 X50.
 Enthusiasts willing to spend more will likely be happier with the Redline, but budget-minded drivers willing to overlook the X70's poor user interface may find the Escort Passport X70 a worthy 8500 X50 successor.